feudalnate/Original-Xbox-Gamesave-Resigners/XboxHDKey.md

 ### Option 2: Access to dumped and decrypted keyvault data
 ------

-Using a dump of the decrypted KV data both the console serial number and motherboard serial number can be obtained by opening the dump in a tool such a `360 Flash Dump Tool`
+Using a dump of the decrypted KV data both the console serial number and motherboard serial number can be obtained by opening the dump in a tool such a `360 Flash Dump Tool` or simply be imported automatically using [`XboxHDKey for Xbox 360`](https://github.com/feudalnate/Original-Xbox-Gamesave-Resigners/tree/master/XboxHDKey%20for%20Xbox%20360), which available in this repository.

 ![Image](https://i.imgur.com/mAkf55o.png)